tcalmant/ipopo/docs/quickstart.md

 @Provides("hello.world")
 # A component must be instantiated as soon as the bundle is active
 @Instantiate("provider")
-# Don't forget to inherit from object, for Python 2.x compatibility
 class Greetings:
       def hello(self, name="World"):
           print("Hello,", name, "!")